Home / Chemicals & Materials / Advanced Materials / E-Waste Management Market

 E-waste Management Market Size, Share & Industry Analysis, By Category (Temperature Exchange Equipment, Screens and Monitors, Lamps, Large Equipment, Small Equipment, and Small IT and Telecommunication Equipment), By Type (Recycled and Unrecycled), and Regional Forecast, 2024-2032

-Report Format: PDF | Published Date: Apr, 2024 | Report ID: FBI102896 | Status : Published
+Report Format: PDF | Latest Update: Oct, 2024 | Published Date: Apr, 2024 | Report ID: FBI102896 | Status : Published

 The global e-waste management market size was 52.44 million tons in 2023 and is projected to grow from 54.64 million tons in 2024 to 69.68 million tons by 2032, exhibiting a CAGR of 3.3% during the forecast period.
+Asia Pacific dominated the e-waste management market with a market share of 44.6% in 2023.
+Moreover, the e-waste management market in the U.S. is projected to grow significantly, reaching an estimated value of 10.19 Million Tons by 2032, driven by the increasing awareness regarding E-waste disposal.

 According to the United Nations (UN), e-waste is any waste product with a battery or plug.
-It contains toxic and dangerous substances, such as mercury, that possess severe risks to human and environmental health.
+It contains toxic and dangerous substances, such as mercury, that pose severe risks to human and environmental health.
 E-waste, e-scrap, electronic waste, and end-of-life electronics are terms frequently used to label used electronics that are approaching the end of their life.
 They are donated, discarded, or recycled.

 The COVID-19 pandemic affected social lives in multiple ways and highlighted the interrelations between the environmental and communal systems of the world.
 The measures were taken to control the spread of the virus across society, including lockdowns and halt in manufacturing and trade activities, which led to a decline in economic growth, limitations on mobility, and additional need for digitization and quarantine in homes.
 It was expected that digitization and an increase in time spent at home would increase the consumption of electrical and electronic equipment as a result of switching of firms and businesses to home offices, providing the staff with laptops and other office gear for home use, and a simultaneous increase in disposal of such gear and gadgets, partly as a result of house-cleaning during the first lockdowns in 2020.
 However, statistics exhibited a surprising development from a global perspective.